How to make GHB at home for cheap

 7)At this point, we’re going to purify the mixture to make sure we dissolved every bit of GBL.
 You’re going to do this by boiling the water at a 150 degrees Celsius until it stops bubbling.
 This will take around an hour.
 Don’t turn the fire to high and keep stirring the mixture.
 If you turn the fire to high the mixture might burn.
 You will start to notice that mixture becomes thicker and viscous.
 You might even notice some white crystals forming across the edge of the pan.
 That’s the GHB.
 Once the mixtures stop bubbling you end up with pure, molten GHB in your pan.
 (Around 200 grams)

 8) Now we’re going to bring the mixture back to a liquid form.
 You’re going to take the rest of the distilled water and bring it to a boil.
 It’s important that you use hot water because if you use cold water the mixture becomes rock hard and you’ll need another hour making the mixture soft again.

-At this point you can enjoy the GHB that you made.
-Make sure to use it responsible and share your results with us down below.
+At this point, you can enjoy the GHB that you made.
+Make sure to use it responsibly and share your results with us down below.
 I’ve spent a long time writing this article so there might be some mistakes that I’ve made along the way.

 If you notice a mistake or if you know how to make GHB better ? again make sure to share them below!